slinkp/recurse-S223/notes.md

+# Mon Aug 7, 2023

 # Sat Aug 5, 2023

-I figured out the polyphony voice starvation.
+Okay, now I _actually_ figured out the polyphony voice starvation problem in my ChucK synth program.

-Each voice is processed by one `shred` (Chuck's funny name for threads, basically) in one iteration of the `handler` function.
+It's a concurrency problem.
+It's interesting to realize that I have almost never written explicitly concurrent code.
+Web backend software so often means using a framework that gives you a "shared nothing" experience where all you care about is a method handling the "current" request and you're not mucking around with actually wiring up multiple concurrent requests to threads or processes.
+That happens at a higher level that you mostly ignore when working on application code.

+The one exception was ten years ago when I was writing async code at Bitly using (a very old version of) Tornado, which I have mostly forgotten, aside from the general challenge of understanding "callback hell".

+So, in the [midi polyphony
+example](https://chuck.stanford.edu/doc/examples/midi/polyfony.ck) that I used as my starting point, there is a pool of threads - ChucK uses the "funny" name `shreds` for threads.
+Each one can make one "voice" or note at a time.
+The lifetime of a note is one iteration through the infinite loop in the `handler` function.

-The `off => now;` line in the `handler` function causes the shred to continue processing samples (perhaps silently) until that `off` event is signaled, otherwise, forever.
+The `off => now;` line in the `handler` function looks weird; it causes the `shred` to continue processing samples (perhaps silently) until that `off` event is signaled, otherwise, forever.
-`event => now` is kind of analogous to `await` in some languages.
+This might be analogous to `await off` in some async languages.

+This is true even if, as in my example, the note's amplitude has been reduced to zero in a relatively short time.
+The shred is still busy waiting for that event even if you don't hear anything.

-So to free a voice - a shred - we need to signal the `off` event instance which _that specific voice_ registered in the `note_offs` array, so it can get to the end of its loop body, and then pick up a new note.
+So to free a voice and let it start a new note, we need to signal the `off` event instance which _that specific voice_ registered in the `note_offs` array.
+This lets the `handler` function proceed to the end of its loop iteration, go back to the beginning, and start a new note.

-In the first version, note off was happening one of two ways:
+In my first version, as in the midi example, note off was happening one of two ways:

 - In the `/note/off` message handling, but that was written speculatively - so far my Godot client was never sending those, and in general a MIDI or OSC